Viktor Lenac Shipyard: History

-Viktor Lenac has successfully completed extensive ship repair and dry-docking of US Navy's 6th Fleet flagship USS Mount Whitney (LCC 20).
-This highly complex project marked the year as one of the most important ship repair projects.
-It occupied a large part of the shipyard resources most of 2015.
-The works commenced in January 2015 and were completed in August 2015.
-They included complete overhaul and docking of the ship, class surveys, renovation of accommodations and galleys, shell plating and deckhouse steel renewal.
-Especially interesting was the modification of the existing vessel's electrical power supply system and the installation of new generators, switch boards and control mechanisms, and refurbishment of the fuel system, reverse osmosis system, black and gray discharge water system, fire alarm and similar.
-UHP water blasting of hull, Ballast tanks blasting with steel shots and application of full coating system, cleaning and gas freeing of all fuel tanks, modification of existing spaces into the new auxiliary engine room including installation of 3 new CAT generators, switch boards and control room was carried out.
-This is the second time that Viktor Lenac has been awarded a USS Mount Whitney contract.
-In 2011 the ship underwent extensive docking and class surveys.
+Viktor Lenac completed extensive ship repair and dry-docking operations on the US Navy's 6th Fleet flagship USS Mount Whitney (LCC 20).
+This project utilized a significant portion of the shipyard's available resources throughout most of 2015.
+The scheduled works commenced in January 2015 and were finalized in August 2015.
+The contract included the complete overhaul and docking of the vessel, standard class surveys, the total renovation of onboard accommodations and galleys, as well as shell plating and deckhouse steel renewal.
+The technical specifications required the modification of the existing vessel's electrical power supply system alongside the installation of new generators, switchboards, and control mechanisms.
+Furthermore, refurbishment was performed on the fuel system, reverse osmosis system, black and gray discharge water systems, and the fire alarm infrastructure.
+Workers carried out UHP water blasting of the hull, ballast tanks blasting with steel shots, and the application of a full coating system.
+The scope of work also entailed the cleaning and gas freeing of all fuel tanks, and the conversion of existing internal spaces into a new auxiliary engine room, which included the installation of three new CAT generators, associated switchboards, and a dedicated control room.
+This represents the second time that ViktorLenac has been awarded a contract for the USS Mount Whitney, following a previous period in 2011 when the ship underwent docking and class surveys at the facility.